- Water tests

 - Volken: 43–46 °fH

-However, due to intensive agricultural use and fertilizer application, increasing amounts of nutrients are entering the groundwater.
-Therefore, wastewater treatment plants are gradually being expanded with additional treatment stages.
+However, intensive agriculture and fertilizer use can introduce nutrients such as nitrates into groundwater.
+For this reason, wastewater treatment plants are gradually being upgraded with additional treatment stages.

-Information on local water quality is available from, among others, the SVGW (Swiss Association for Gas and Water).
+Further information about regional water quality can be found at the SVGW (Swiss Association for Gas and Water).

 Further information